Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Imaging input and mosaic creation

-The \Euclid tiling solution: \begin{itemize} \item has an extended tile area of $32'\times32'$ in tangential projection; \item increments the tile centers by $30'$, which leads to an overlap of $2'$ for adjacent tiles; \item starts the central tile positions at $\rm (RA,Dec) = (0\overset{\circ}{.}0,0\overset{\circ}{.}0)$ and places them in strips of constant Dec; \item adjusts the tile width when closing a strip at the Meridian; \item defines the core area using \texttt{HEALPix} indices with $N_{\text{side}} = 13$; \end{itemize} To define the core areas we first start, for each tile, with the \texttt{HEALPix} indices that are inside of the extended area.
-Then we identify the indices located in the overlap of extended areas, which appear in more than one tile.
-For those, we measure the mininum distance to the border of each tile in which they appear; then each index is attached to the tile which maximizes this distance and removed from all others.
-This procedure avoids duplicated \texttt{HEALPix} indices in several tile an assures a contiguous coverage of the core areas.
+The \Euclid tiling solution: \begin{itemize} \item has an extended tile area of $32'\times32'$ in tangential projection; \item increments the tile centres by $30'$, which leads to an overlap of $2'$ for adjacent tiles; \item starts the central tile positions at $\rm (RA,Dec) = (0\overset{\circ}{.}0,0\overset{\circ}{.}0)$ and places them in strips of constant Dec; \item adjusts the tile width when closing a strip at the Meridian; \item defines the core area using \texttt{HEALPix} indices with $N_{\text{side}} = 13$. \end{itemize} To define the core areas, we first started, for each tile, with the \texttt{HEALPix} indices that are inside of the extended area.
+Then we identified the indices located in the overlap of extended areas, which appear in more than one tile.
+For those, we measured the minimum distance to the border of each tile in which they appear; then each index was attached to the tile that maximises this distance and removed from all others.
+This procedure avoids duplicated \texttt{HEALPix} indices in several tiles and assures a contiguous coverage of the core areas.

 With a strict tiling as outlined so far, some of the galaxies with sizes larger than the overlap size will inevitably extend beyond the tile that its centre is located on.
 To solve these cases, we identified, from publicly available catalogues, all large galaxies ($\rm size>2'$) located in the Q1 area and store their position and size.
-We identify the critical cases where a large galaxy extends between more than one tile.
-We allow the tile with the galaxy centre to `breathe', which means to enlarge its size until it contains the entire galaxy.
+We identified the critical cases in which a large galaxy extends between more than one tile.
+We allowed the tile with the galaxy centre to `breathe', which means to enlarge its size until it contains the entire galaxy.
 This procedure covered all large galaxies in Q1.
 Figure \ref{figure:edfn_tiling} shows the tiling in the lower part of the EDF-N. In this particular case, the height of tile 102158273 was enlarged to $33'$ in order to fully cover the galaxy PGC61126.